top of page

 They include:

-• Daily Care Volunteer - Helping to clean, feed and medicate animals for one four hour shift per week in SE18
+• Daily Care Volunteer - Helping to clean, feed and medicate animals for one four-hour shift per week at our Mini Wildlife Rehab Unit in SE18.

 • Aviary Upkeep Volunteer - Topping up food & water & cleaning at our aviaries in Charlton or Dartford

-To apply to become a volunteer for the Greenwich Wildlife Network, complete the following form; Volunteer Application.
+To apply to become a volunteer for the Greenwich Wildlife Network, complete our Volunteer Application Form.
 We will get in touch via email - so please don't forget to check your Spam folder regularly.

 Transport Volunteers are among the most active and important members of our team.
 They are responsible for collecting injured, orphaned or unwell animals and dropping them to our volunteer rehabbers, or transporting them to rescue centres further afield.